isl-org/OpenBot/open-code/README.md

 #### Playground Bottom Bar

-- To ensure a successful web experience of the openBot playground using Google Drive, users should fulfill the following
+- To ensure a successful web experience of the openBot-PlayGround using Google Drive, users should fulfill the following
   conditions:
-  - user should not have any other folder in their Google Drive with the same name as the website generated openBot-PlayGround folder.
+  - User should not have any other folder in their Google Drive with the same name as the website generated openBot-PlayGround folder.
-  - user should not create same name file in openBot-PlayGround folder.
+  - User should not create same name file in openBot-PlayGround folder.
   <p align="left">
   <img style="padding-right: 2%; margin-top: 2%;" src="../docs/images/google_drive_folder.png" alt="Generate Code" width="30%"/>
   <img style="padding-right: 2%; margin-top: 2%" src="../docs/images/playground_drive_file.png" alt="Generate Code" width="50%"/>